ryanbarry/httpd/README.md

 event loop library like [libev][6] because that is one of the most interesting parts of this project for me.

-For HTTP parsing, I am using Ryan Dahl's [http-parser][7] library since it is small, easy to use, and parsing HTTP is boring.
+For HTTP request parsing, I am using Ryan Dahl's [http-parser][7] library since it is small, easy to use, and parsing HTTP is boring.

 Roadmap